swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 The computation expression builder is unchanged.

-So far, this is completely generic and reusable code which has no knowledge of any particular instructions.
+So far, this is completely generic and reusable code which has no knowledge of any particular instruction set.

 ### Defining instructions

 To implement a specific workflow, we start by defining some instructions and their map method.
-Each of these instructions is ignorant of the others.
+Each of these instructions is unaware of, and hence decoupled from, the others.

 ```fsharp
 type ConsoleInstruction<'a> =